TheodoreWolf/hyperoptax/README.md

 - Callbacks!
 - Inspired by wandb's sweeps, use a linear grid for all parameters and apply transformations at sample time.
 - We are currently redoing the kernel calculation at each iteration when only the last row/column is actually needed.
 JAX requires sizes to be constant, so we need to do something clever...
+- Documentation!
+- pmap is broken: need to shard the domain for grid.
+For bayesian, I'll need to have the GP be shared across gpus.

 ## 📝 Citation